andreruffert/command-line-shortcuts/README.md

 ## Editing

-`<Ctrl-u>`:  clears the entire line so you can type in a completely new command.
+`<Ctrl-u>` clears the entire line so you can type in a completely new command.

 `<Ctrl-k>` deletes the line from the position of the cursor to the end of the line.